 The organisation ensures that logs, including privileged account use, are kept securely and only accessible to appropriate personnel.
-They are stored in a read only format, tamper proof and managed according to the organisation information life cycle policy with disposal as appropriate.
+They are stored in a read only format, tamper proof and managed according to the organisation information life cycle policy with disposal Privileged access is only organisation.
+Exceptions the risk of an attacker obt and data by exploiting vul Approach